-Struble Elementary students participating in the Title I, Part A program, and their families, agree that this compact outlines how the parents, the entire school staff and the students will share the responsibility for improved student academic achievement, as well as describes how the school and parents will build and develop a partnership that will help children achieve the state's high standards.
+Pleasant Run Middle School (PRMS) students participating in the Title I, Part A program, and their families agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved academic achievement.
+The school and parents will build and develop a partnership that will help children achieve the state's high standards for success.